-Novellino, D.N.
-(2003) Contrasting landscapes, conflicting ontologies.
+Novellino, Dario (2003) Contrasting landscapes, conflicting ontologies.
 Assessing environmental conservation on Palawan Island (the Philippines).
-In: Anderson, D. and Berlung, E., eds.
+In: Anderson, David G. and Berlung, Eeva, eds.
 Ethnographies of Conservation: Environmentalism and the Distribution of Priviledge.
 Berghahn Books, London and New York, pp. 171-188.
-ISBN 978-1571814647.
+ISBN 978-1-57181-464-7.
+(The full text of this publication is not currently available from this repository.
+You may be able to access a copy if URLs are provided) (KAR id:11288)

 Abstract